Ontario, California Pedestrian Accident Attorney

 For many victims, recovery can take many months to achieve.
 In some cases, especially those who have sustained permanent damage, recovery can be a lifelong journey.
 Additionally, a majority of pedestrian accident victims suffer emotional trauma that affects them in many areas of their life.
 Physiological trauma associated with pedestrian accidents can inhibit a person’s ability to function normally, which can ultimately affect his or her quality of life.

-Pedestrian Vulnerability in the City of Rancho Cucamonga and Surrounding Areas
+Pedestrian Vulnerability in the Ontario, CA and Surrounding Areas

 Any city that offers a wide-variety of commerce can place individuals at risk of a pedestrian accident.
-As an economic powerhouse, the City of Rancho Cucamonga has an abundance of commercial businesses.
+As an economic powerhouse, Ontario, CA has an abundance of commercial businesses.
 City residents and visitors alike enjoy the many amenities the city has to offer that include shopping centers, movie theaters, and restaurants.
 Unfortunately, these economic initiatives have contributed to the City’s traffic accidents, which include pedestrian injuries.

 Placing Responsibility Following a Pedestrian Accident